 SOPRON – A MAGICAL HUNGARIAN TOWN

 The city of Sopron is located in western Hungary on an isthmus of land that pokes into Austria, near Lake Fertö.
+Only 15 miles from Vienna, it is next to Lake Fertő, the Fertőtáj UNESCO World Heritage site.
 I love this city for lots of reasons.
 It is a charming medieval village with quirky theatre groups, Hungarian dumplings, goulash, and great Hungary Sopron wine.
 However, I also love its history.

 Sopron is one of those magical hidden places in Europe.
 Its history includes its origins as part of the Roman Empire when it was known as Scarbantia.
 Scarbantia is still here – it’s Forum building and ancient walls have been excavated and are right next to the old town main square.

-During the early part of the 20th century, the area was settled by Germans as part of the Austro-Hungarian Empire and Sopron became known as Odenburg in German.
-It was during the aftermath of WWI when the Austro-Hungarian Empire was broken up that the German-controlled areas were given to Austria.
+During the early part of the 20th century, this part of Hungary was settled by Germans as part of the Austro-Hungarian Empire and Sopron became known as Odenburg in German.
+It was during the aftermath of WWI when the Austro-Hungarian Empire was broken up that the German-controlled areas of northwestern Hungary were given to Austria.
 The local people didn’t welcome this and civil unrest was rife.
 Because of it, a plebiscite was held in 1921 and the eight surrounding villages and Sopron voted to remain Hungarian.
 This date became an annual holiday in the region.

 The Second World War saw Sopron suffer bombings, invasions, and eventual capture by the Soviets in 1945.
 During this time under Soviet rule, the socialist government attempted to turn Sopron into an industrial city.
 Sopron did manage to maintain its medieval town center and many of its landmarks.